GraphScope/GART/README.md

     max_wal_senders = <larger than 0>
     ```

-- Create a PostgreSQL user (`debezium`) for the log capturer Debezium:
+- Create a PostgreSQL user (`debezium`) for the log capture Debezium:
     ```
     CREATE USER 'debezium'@'localhost' IDENTIFIED BY '123456';
     ALTER USER debezium REPLICATION;